ComputeCanada/magic_castle/docs/README.md

 The modifications of some of the parameters in the `main.tf` file can trigger the rebuild of the `mgmt1` instance.
 This instance hosts the Puppet Server on which depends the Puppet agent of the other instances.
-When `mgmt1` is rebuild, the other Puppet agents cease to recognize Puppet Server identity since the Puppet Server identity and certificates have been regenerated.
+When `mgmt1` is rebuilt, the other Puppet agents cease to recognize Puppet Server identity since the Puppet Server identity and certificates have been regenerated.